With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 New Jersey

-There are no tiny house regulations and laws in New Jersey, but the formulation of legislation is still in process.
+New Jersey has no tiny house regulations and laws, but the legislation is still being formulated.
 Therefore, this state is not ideal for building a tiny house.

 -